keang/keang.github.io/_posts/2016-08-28-dockerised-tradebot.markdown

 After some tweaks and cleanups, I've decided to share the code to a couple of friends as they expressed interests to have a bot trade for them too.

-To make things easire, I've dockerised the trading project, pushing the python2.7 image with dependencies installed, batteries included, to [Docker Hub](https://hub.docker.com/r/kakadadroid/python27-talib/)
+To make things easire, I've dockerised the trading project, bundling a python2.7 image with dependencies installed, batteries included, to [Docker Hub](https://hub.docker.com/r/kakadadroid/python27-talib/)

 This was in the hope that it'll be a one-liner when people run the code, after the one-time docker installation and git pull.
 And it'll work everywhere!
 Linux, Mac, Windows, what have you.

 Almost true.

 Windows 7 32 bit isn't supported.
-But I'll share how it organised the docker configs here.
+But I'll share how I organised the docker configs here.

 The following is roughly the plan:

 ![ec2-docker infrastructure](/images/docker.svg){: .center-image }

-First I use docker-compose to delare all the images:
+First I use docker-compose to declare all the images:

 ```
 # docker-compose.yml
-project-test:
+test:
   build: .
   dockerfile: Dockerfile.test
   env_file: test.env
   volumes:
     - ./:/usr/src/app

-project-live:
+live:
   build: .
   dockerfile: Dockerfile.live
   env_file: live.env